hafizulwanandaputra/pectk-antrean/README.md

 Kode sumber aplikasi ini dilisensikan di bawah Lisensi MIT

-# Management Information System of Main Eye Clinic of Padang Eye Center Teluk Kuantan
+# Queue System of Main Eye Clinic of Padang Eye Center Teluk Kuantan

-**Management Information System of Main Eye Clinic of Padang Eye Center Teluk Kuantan Application** is a system used to fulfill business processes at the Main Eye Clinic Padang Eye Center Teluk Kuantan.
-This system manages patients, outpatients, electronic medical records (under development), medicine stock, medicine prescriptions, and transactions.
+**Queue System of Main Eye Clinic of Padang Eye Center Teluk Kuantan Application** is a system used to process the queue of patients seeking treatment at the Main Eye Clinic Padang Eye Center Teluk Kuantan.
+This system can create, print, call, and set queue number status.
 This application is based on [HWPweb Admin Template](https://github.com/hafizulwanandaputra/hwpweb-admin-template) which is also based on [CodeIgniter 4](https://github.com/codeigniter4/appstarter).

 ## Installation